 Output:

-5. Analyze registry keys - The Windows registry is a critical component of the operating system and can provide valuable information during memory forensics.
+Analyze registry keys - The Windows registry is a critical component of the operating system and can provide valuable information during memory forensics.
 Volatility includes several plugins for analyzing registry keys, such as “hivelist” and “printkey.”
-These plugins can be used to identify key values associated with a specific process or user.
+These plugins can identify critical values associated with a specific process or user.

 Real-World Examples of Memory Forensics